jvalcher/termfu/README.md

 - The `make tui_` scripts start a `tmux`-based `GDB` TUI debugging session.
 - The `make server` and `make target` scripts allow `termfu` to debug itself. __Note__: stepping through the program using these scripts is currently slow for some reason.
 There is a `FIX` tag regarding this.
 - The `logd()` function in `src/utilities.h` allows for `printf()`-style debugging when running `ncurses` by outputting to `debug.out`.
 - It is recommended to create a shortcut for refreshing your terminal screen, as `ncurses` will make a mess of it when not shut down properly.
-For example, add `bind r respawn-pane -k` to `~/.tmux.conf` to refresh your `tmux` pane with `Ctrl+b` then `r`.

 <br><br>